VilopusDoom/vilopusdoom.github.io/_posts/2021-03-28-trend-micro-question.md

 *Figure 7: Yes!
 Now we can actually read some TLS traffic.*

 Now, we can finally figure out the flag.
 The file containing the flag is in one of the HTTP2 packets.
-Hint: it has DATA in the info tab of Wireshark.
+So we check the packets, and find one with a compressed zip.
 <div style="text-align:center;">
   <a href="/assets/img/blog/2021-03-28-trend-micro-question/Screenshot (173).png">
     <img src="/assets/img/blog/2021-03-28-trend-micro-question/Screenshot (173).png" alt="LAG-F">